jesseDijkman1/meesterproef-1819/article-2.md

 > _**I like regular expressions**_

 But wait, don't be fooled.
-It won't select words like this.
+It won't select the words like this yet.
 It will look more like this:

-> _**I l i k e r e g u l a r e x p r e s s i o n s**_
+> _**I &nbsp;&nbsp; l i k e &nbsp;&nbsp; r e g u l a r &nbsp;&nbsp; e x p r e s s i o n s**_

 Why this happens is because the regular expression just matches characters that fit the pattern.
-Because the pattern the matches every non-special character it's going to match them individually.
+Because the pattern matches every non-special character it's going to match them individually.
 To actually match the words you need a **quantifier**.

 ### Quantifiers